okaspokas/Fake_News_Detection-MLOps_Pipeline/README.md

-# Fake News Detection — MLOps Pipeline
+# Fake News Detection — ML Ops Pipeline

 An end-to-end machine learning pipeline for detecting fake news from headlines, built with a production-ready architecture including API deployment, CI/CD, and containerization.